basho/basho_docs/source/languages/en/riakcs/tutorials/fast-track/Building-a-Local-Test-Environment.md

     Where `riak@10.0.2.10` is the Riak node name set in your first node's `/etc/riak/vm.args` file

 You will then need to verify the cluster plan with the `riak-admin cluster plan` command, and commit the cluster changes with `riak-admin cluster commit` to complete the join process.
-More information is available in the [[Command Line Tools|Command-Line-Tools---riak-admin#cluster]] documentation.
+More information is available in the [[Command Line Tools|riak-admin Command Line#cluster]] documentation.

 <div class="note"><div class="title">Note</div><strong>Riak CS is not designed to function directly on TCP port 80, and should not be operated in a manner which exposes it directly to the public internet</strong>.
 Instead, consider a load balancing solution, such as dedicated device, <a href="http://haproxy.1wt.eu">HAProxy</a> or <a href="http://wiki.nginx.org/Main">Nginx</a> between Riak CS and the outside world.</div>